A State-Dependent Dual Risk Model: Main Results

-One can also study the single dividend payment problem.
+One can also study the single dividend payment problem for the state-dependent dual risk model with the wealth process $U_{t}$ in \eqref{UDynamics}.
 Let $b>U_{0}$ be the barrier of the dividend.
 For the first time that the wealth process $U_{t}$ goes above the barrier $b$, say at the first-passage time $\tau_{b}:=\inf\{t>0:U_{t}\geq b\}$, a dividend of the amount $D=U_{\tau_{b}}-b$ is paid out.
 No dividend is paid out if the company is ruined before ever hitting the barrier $b$.
-We are interested to compute that expected value of the dividend to be paid out $\mathbb{E}[D1_{\tau_{b}<\tau}]$.
+We are interested to compute that all the moments of the dividend to be paid out $\mathbb{E}[D^{k}1_{\tau_{b}<\tau}]$ for any $k\in\mathbb{N}$.

 Note that under the assumption that the $C_{i}$'s are i.i.d. exponentially distributed with parameter $\gamma>0$, from the memoryless property of exponential distribution, $U_{\tau_{b}}-b$ is also exponentially distributed with parameter $\gamma>0$.
-Therefore,
+Therefore, by applying the formula for the $k$-th moment of an exponential random variable, we have for any $k\in\mathbb{N}$,

-Hence, the problem reduces to compute the probability that the dividend will be paid out before the company is ruined.
+Hence, the problem reduces to compute the probability that the dividend will be paid out before the company is ruined and we have the following result.

 \begin{theorem} Assume that $\int_{0}^{\infty}\frac{\lambda(v)}{\eta(v)}e^{\gamma v-\int_{0}^{v}\frac{\lambda(w)}{\eta(w)}dw}dv$ exists and is finite.
 Then, the probability $\phi(u,b):=\mathbb{P}(\tau_{b}<\tau|U_{0}=u)$ is given by